Michael Flick, Ph.D.

 Mike also serves as National Chair of Education for the Astronomical League, a federation of astronomical societies.
-Mike also served as President and Chairman of the Board of the GRACE Foundation.
+Mike has also served as President and Chairman of the Board of the GRACE Foundation.
 In his spare time, Mike is a toy train collector and a passionate